Russian regions make vaccines mandatory for many workers

 Russia was among the first countries in the world to deploy a coronavirus vaccine, and authorities have a goal of immunizing 60% of the country’s adults, or about 69 million people, by the fall.

 But Russia’s vaccination rate has lagged behind many other nations.
 As of early June, 18 million people — or just 12% of the 146-million population — had received at least one dose.
-Experts have expressed that the government’s target can be met.
+Experts have expressed doubts that the government’s target can be met.

 The Kremlin has repeatedly rejected the idea of ordering mandatory vaccinations nationwide.
 Commenting on the move by the four regions, Kremlin spokesman Dmitry Peskov stressed Thursday that “it is not a sweeping (mandatory) vaccination of the population.”